 Employees like to be appreciated for their actions.
 As learners begin to complete courses and make gains, be sure to share their successes across your team.
 Even small acknowledgments in internal company communications such as newsletters or on information portals can help build positive associations with your eLearning programs and inspire other employees to explore the training options available to them.

 Better yet, have managers use your video platform to record short videos recognizing the training that their direct reports have received.
 Sharing successes with potential learners in this way further increases the visibility and interest in your program.

 If you’re considering a blended approach to training at your company, Panopto can help.
-Our industry-leading video platform is currently in use at over 500 Fortune 500 companies and education institutions all over the world.
+Our industry-leading video platform is currently in use at over 500 Fortune 500 companies and educational institutions all over the world.
 Our clients have access to a library of resources and tutorials that can be used to facilitate a successful rollout of Panopto at their organizations.
-To learn how Panopto can help you boost blended learning at your company, contact our team today to request a demonstration or sign up for a free 30-day trial.
+To learn how Panopto can help you boost blended learning at your company, contact our team today to request a free trial.